happybeing/svelte-vega-voyager-embed/README.md

 This repo shows how to embed the Vega Voyager visualisation and analysis tool in a Svelte project, and is part of the research for [Visualisation Lab](https://github.com/theWebalyst/visualisation-lab).

+I you just want to play with Voyager I recommend using the official deployment via the Voyager [github](https://github.com/vega/voyager), and watching their OpenVizConf ~ presentation video (about 30 mins).

+## Issues
+Working locally with `yarn dev` is best because it allows you to load the test datasets listed in the default 'Load' dialog.
+When deployed to the zeit-now service this no longer works, and the only way to load data seems to be by uploading a file from your local device.

+You may notice a problem with the component not filling the screen and not resizing with you browser window.
+I've left this as my purpose for the moment was just to learn how to embed Voyager in Svelte, but feel free to submit a PR if you fix this or any other issues.

 ## Voyager Issues